-As seen in the previous matrix (Table: Fire Types and Extinguishers), there is no single solution to all classes of fire.
+As seen in the above matrix, no single fire extinguisher can eliminate all classes of fire.
 Instead, each fire extinguisher has its importance in handling distinct classes of fire.

 Compatible to mitigate Class A fires.
 Includes fire due to wood, paper, cardboard, coal, fabrics, or dry pulps.
 Installed near to exit place of hospitals, offices, etc.

 When water is sprayed on the fire has a cooling effect, reducing heat transfer (remember fire triangle) gradually eliminating heat element.